coffeeinoffice/coffeeinoffice.github.io/_posts/2025-10-22-using-github-repo-for-notes.md

 layout: post
 title: "Using GitHub Repository for Note Taking"
 date: 2025-10-22 22:41:26 +0200
-categories: github notes productivity markdown
+categories: [github, notes, productivity, markdown]
 ---

 I'm a nerd, at least somehow.
 Since years I'm always looking to improve stuff and use tools to make my life easier.
 One of my biggest topics I still struggle with is a proper note taking and organizing system.
 I tried nearly everything.
 Started with Apple Notes, moved to Evernote, moved to Notion, took a look at Obsidian, moved back to Apple Notes.
 And it never ends.
 The biggest issues I had on this journey are: